freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/fibonacci-word.md

 # --description--

-The Fibonacci Word may be created in a manner analogous to the Fibonacci Sequence [as described here](https://hal.archives-ouvertes.fr/docs/00/36/79/72/PDF/The_Fibonacci_word_fractal.pdf):
+The Fibonacci Word may be created in a manner analogous to the Fibonacci Sequence, but it focus on iterating concatenation, with terms different each time.

 <pre>Define  F_Word<sub>1</sub>  as  <strong>1</strong>
 Define  F_Word<sub>2</sub>  as  <strong>0</strong>